 The relatively pristine coastal strip of the park is an unusual environment harboring a remarkably diverse assemblage of intertidal organisms.
-The intertidal area is the strip between high and low tides (Olympic National Park boundary extends seaward to the lowest low tide line).
+The intertidal area is the strip between high and low tides.
+(Olympic National Park boundary extends seaward to the lowest low tide line) and overlaps with the Olympic Coast National Marine Sanctuary in the intertidal area.)
 Many visitors plan part of their visit to see the tidepools.
 However, unregulated visitation can disrupt the delicate balance of life in this habitat.
 Fish, crustaceans, sea stars, anemones, and other forms of life rely on the tides, the substrate and other organisms for food and shelter.